Mainland economy expands 4.8pc in Q3 - RTHK

 "The national economy withstood pressure and continued to maintain steady progress," the NBS said in a statement about the first three quarters of the year.

-The world's second-largest economy expanded by 5.2 percent in the second quarter and 5.4 percent in the January-March period.
+The world's second-largest economy expanded 5.2 percent in the second quarter and 5.4 percent in the January-March period.

 China is aiming for full-year growth of around 5 percent.